microsoft/nni/docs/en_US/Compression/v2_pruning_algo.rst

 In weight pruning problem, these two subproblems are solved via 1) gradient descent algorithm and 2) Euclidean projection respectively.

 During the process of solving these two subproblems, the weights of the original model will be changed.
-An one-shot pruner will then be applied to prune the model according to the config list given.
+Then a fine-grained pruning will be applied to prune the model according to the config list given.

 This solution framework applies both to non-structured and different variations of structured pruning schemes.